 - Would you buy this again?

-You can then tally responses and include the data on your product’s sales page, like Naked Wines does:
+You can then tally responses and include the data on your product’s sales page, as Naked Wines does:

 It’s not a written review—but it can supplement longer-form feedback provided by other customers.
-(Plus, you can include a field to ask for comments, which can then be published as customer reviews.)
+You can include a field to ask for comments, which can then be published as customer reviews.

 You could include a few ideas in a follow-up email like this:

 4. Check out the Shopify apps for customer reviews